Rizzler Sports Logo

 Pitch Budget Strategy

 Conservative approach (recommended for most teams): Cap your game-one starter at 55-65 pitches.
-This triggers 3 rest days under Little League rules, which keeps that pitcher out for Saturday afternoon and Sunday — but preserves them for a potential Monday game if the bracket extends.
+This triggers 3 rest days under Little League rules, so that pitcher is done for the weekend and isn't eligible again until Wednesday.
+That's fine when the event ends Sunday and it protects his arm for the following week.
+If your bracket can extend to Monday and you want him back for it, cap him at 35 pitches instead: 21-35 pitches means 1 rest day, which makes him eligible Monday.
 Use your second-best pitcher in game two with the same cap.

 Aggressive approach (when you need game one badly): Let your ace go 75-85 pitches to secure a dominant win.
 This triggers 4 rest days and takes your best pitcher completely out of the weekend.
 Only do this if losing game one ends your tournament.

 Bullpen approach (deep pitching staff): Use 3 pitchers per game, each throwing 25-35 pitches.
-Nobody triggers more than 1-2 rest days.
-More complex to manage, but gives you maximum flexibility for Sunday.
+Nobody triggers more than 1 rest day, and anyone held to 20 or fewer is still available Sunday.
+More complex to manage, but it keeps the most arms alive for the weekend.

 Game-by-Game Planning

 Game 2 (Saturday afternoon): Your game-one starter is done for the day.
 Start your second arm.
-If game one went long and your reliever threw 30+ pitches, that reliever needs rest too — have a third option ready.
+If game one went long and your reliever threw 30+ pitches, that reliever needs rest too, so have a third option ready.

 Game 3 (Sunday bracket): This is where planning pays off.
-If you budgeted correctly on Saturday, you have your third starter fresh plus any Saturday reliever who stayed under 20 pitches (0 rest days required).
+If you budgeted correctly on Saturday, you have your third starter fresh plus any Saturday reliever who stayed at 20 pitches or fewer (0 rest days required).
 If you didn't plan, you're pitching your fourth- or fifth-best arm in the most important game.

 Ready to take your game to the next level?